Pristine nature in Belarus

 We travel by bus to northern Belarus where time seems to have come to a halt.
 Villages with tiny wooden huts standing empty for the most part have scarcely altered in the last century.
 We then cycle along a string of smaller lakes and soon arrive at the crystal clear Naroch Lake, the country's largest lake.

-Days 5 and 6: Berezina National Park daily 35-45 km cycling
+Days 5 and 6: Berezina Biosphere Reserve daily 35-45 km cycling

-Berezina National Park has the country's most famous biosphere reserve, the Berezina Biosphere Reserve, which is at the water divide between the basins of the Baltic and the Black seas.
+The country's most famous wilderness area - the Berezina Biosphere Reserve, is located at the water divide between the basins of the Baltic and the Black seas.
 This is the source of the Berezina River, famous from Napoleonic times.
-We then cycle through a huge expanse of untouched wilderness- dark forests, moors, rives and seas.
-You may, if you wish to, also go for a canoe ride.
+We then cycle through a huge expanse of untouched wilderness - dark forests, moors, rives and seas.

 Day 7: Minsk 45 km cycling